tiantz17/RiboMIMO/Readme.md

 Each sample contains three lines, including:
 ```
 gene name or notation start with ">";
-codon list seperated with tab;
+list of codons seperated with tab;
-counts of ribosome footprints at ribosomal A site.
+list of counts for ribosome footprints at ribosomal A site.
 ```
 An example of data format can be found in
 ```